Funded by Senate Bill 1407

 In response to public comments, the Judicial Council staff completed a Final Initial Study and Mitigated Negative Declaration.

 On July 27, 2011, the Judicial Council staff filed a Notice of Determination, thereby completing the CEQA process.

 Richard Meier & Partners

 What is the current status of the project?

-The New Sonoma County Courthouse is in the architectural design-preliminary plans phase, with an expected construction completion date in fourth quarter 2020.
+The New Sonoma County Courthouse is in the architectural design-preliminary plans phase, with an expected construction completion date in second quarter 2020.
 This schedule is subject to change.

 Why does Sonoma County need a new courthouse?

 The main facility for the Superior Court of California, County of Sonoma is the Sonoma County Hall of Justice.
 This large, two-story courthouse was constructed in 1965.
 It contains 15 courtrooms for criminal, traffic, juvenile dependency, probate, and family law proceedings, and is shared with several county agencies.
 Two courtrooms are located in the attached current jail or Main Adult Detention Facility.
 These overcrowded facilities have significant security problems, numerous accessibility deficiencies, and many physical problems, preventing the court from providing safe and efficient court proceedings and services.
 Examples include:

 What is the plan for the new courthouse?